Last updated: 20th February 2015

 There can be lots of misconceptions about what creditors (your lenders) can and cannot do.
 We hear from clients that are scared stiff of bailiffs (enforcement agents) or being sent to prison when they’ve only missed one or two payments or just received a default notice or a CCJ (County Court Judgment) through the post.

-A lot of action by creditors will be scare tactics to encourage you to make extra payments, so it’s useful to know what your rights are to help to put your mind at ease.
+A lot of action by creditors will be tactics to encourage you to make extra payments, so it’s useful to know what your rights are to help to put your mind at ease.

 What can creditors do?

 - They can send doorstep collectors; it’s really important to realise that these are not bailiffs and have no more power than someone ringing you.
-It’s unusual for a high street lender to use doorstep collectors as it’s still cheaper and more effective for them to call you.
+It’s unusual for a high street lender to use doorstep collectors as it’s cheaper and more effective for them to call you.